R-Nejara/threejs-car-project/README.md

 Welcome to the **Three.js Car Project**!
 This project is a virtual showroom for a 3D car model, built with [Three.js](https://threejs.org/).
-Explore and interact with a realistic car in a modern web environment.
+Explore and interact with a car in a modern web environment.

 ---